friendtech33-DAO/ft33-docs/docs/technical/02_contract-docs/policies/Distributor.md

 function nextRewardFor(address who_) external view returns (uint256)
 ```

-Returns the next reward for the given address based on their OHM balance.
+Returns the next reward for the given address based on their FTW balance.